 \section{Literature Review}

-Typically, accident anticipation methods rely on pretrained convolutional neural networks (CNNs) to detect objects in each video frame and extract features from the detected objects as well as the full frame.
+Typically, accident anticipation methods rely on pretrained convolutional neural networks (CNNs) to detect objects in each video frame and extract features from the detected objects and the full frame.
 We will refer to these as object-level and frame-level features, respectively.

-In one of the early works in accident anticipation, Chan et al.~\cite{chan2017anticipating} proposed a method that feeds the extracted features through a spatial attention mechanism and a recurrent neural network (RNN).
-This enables the model to learn to focus on important objects based on cues such as their appearance, location, and motion.
-They have used VGG~\cite{simonyan2014very} to extract object-level features.
-For frame-level features, they have used VGG to extract features from each individual frame and IDT~\cite{wang2013action} to extract motion-related features from clips of 5 consecutive frames.
-Suzuki et al.~\cite{suzuki2018anticipating} proposed a similar method with the main differences being the use of DeCAF~\cite{donahue2014decaf} features instead of VGG and a quasi-recurrent neural network~\cite{bradbury2016quasi} for the RNN.
-Another approach similar to that in~\cite{chan2017anticipating} was proposed by Karim et al.~\cite{karim2022dynamic}.
+In one of the early works, Chan et al.~\cite{chan2017anticipating} proposed a method that feeds the extracted features through a spatial attention mechanism and a recurrent neural network (RNN).
+This allows the model to emphasize important objects based on cues such as appearance, location, and motion.
+They used VGG16~\cite{simonyan2014very} to extract object-level features.
+For frame-level features, they used VGG16 to extract features from each individual frame and IDT~\cite{wang2013action} to extract motion-related features from clips of 5 consecutive frames.
+Suzuki et al.~\cite{suzuki2018anticipating} proposed a similar method, with the main differences being the use of DeCAF~\cite{donahue2014decaf} features instead of VGG and a quasi-recurrent neural network~\cite{bradbury2016quasi} for the RNN.
+Another approach similar to~\cite{chan2017anticipating} was proposed by Karim et al.~\cite{karim2022dynamic}.
 They use a similar attention mechanism to weight objects in the same frame (spatial attention).
 In addition, however, they use a temporal attention scheme where the last $M$ hidden states of the RNN are aggregated as a weighted sum.
 This allows the model to focus more on important frames in the video.